Biomedical-Imaging-Group/OrientationJ/README.md

 _Written by Daniel Sage at the Biomedical Image Group (BIG), EPFL, Switzerland_

 ## Outline
-The aim is to characterize the orientation and isotropy properties of a region of interest (ROI) in an image, based on the evaluation of the structure tensor in a local neighborhood.
-The theoretical background is fully described in this [PDF document](http://bigwww.epfl.ch/demo/orientation/theoretical-background.pdf).
+The aim is to characterize the orientation and isotropy properties of a region of interest (ROI) in an image, based on the evaluation of the gradient structure tensor in a local neighborhood.
+The theoretical background is fully described in this [PDF document](http://bigwww.epfl.ch/demo/orientationj/theoretical-background.pdf).
 The software OrientationJ automates the orientation analysis.
 It is a series of Java plugins for ImageJ.
-OrientationJ has four functionalities: visual representation of the orientation, creation of a vector field map, making a distribution of orientations and a detection of keypoints   (Harris Corner).
-OrientationJ has also others tools: the manual measurement of the orientation and coherency in a ROI, the computation of the dominant orientation, the alignment of images based on the gradient structure tensor and some test images (chirp).
+OrientationJ has four functionalities: performing a (http://bigwww.epfl.ch/demo/orientationj/#analysis)[visual</a> representation of the orientation of a image, creation of a [vector field](http://bigwww.epfl.ch/demo/orientationj/#vector) map, plotting the [distribution](http://bigwww.epfl.ch/demo/orientationj/#dist) of orientations, and detection of [keypoints](http://bigwww.epfl.ch/demo/orientationj/#corner)</a> (Harris Corner).
+OrientationJ has also others tools: the manual [measurement](http://bigwww.epfl.ch/demo/orientationj/#measure) of the orientation and coherency in a ROI, the computation of the dominant orientation, the alignment of images based on the gradient structure tensor and some test images (chirp).

 ## Reference
 * Reference on the method: Z. Püspöki, M. Storath, D. Sage, M. Unser, "Transforms and Operators for Directional Bioimage Analysis: A Survey," Advances in Anatomy, Embryology and Cell Biology, vol. 219, Focus on Bio-Image Informatics, Springer International Publishing, ch.
 3, pp. 69-93, May 21, 2016.